redux-observable/redux-observable/docs/Troubleshooting.md

 This approach essentially returns an empty `Observable` from the epic, which does not cause any downstream actions.

-### Typescript: ofType operator won't narrow to proper Observable type
+### TypeScript: ofType operator won't narrow to proper Observable type

 Let's say you have following action types + action creator types: